10 things to do at the Jewish Ghetto of Rome

 It's ideal for a snack if you're strolling around the area and want to kill your appetite between meals.
 You'll find it on Via del Portico d'Ottavia.

 Strolling around Rome's Jewish quarter is one of the things to do in Trastevere and what better way than with a guided tour.
 It's close to Piazza Venezia and Piazza del Campidoglio, so adding a visit to the Capitoline Museums can be a perfect way to round off the day.
-If you want to read more about this experience, I have written a guide that you may find useful: Rome Capitoline Museums Tickets: how to buy and what to see.
+If you want to read more about this experience, I have written a guide that you may find useful: Capitoline Museums in Rome Tickets and Tours.

 How to prepare a visit to the Jewish Quarter in Rome